Silica gel: Food additive

 Silica gel, also referred to as silicon dioxide or synthetic amorphous silica (SAS), is listed by the FDA in the United States as generally recognized as safe (GRAS), meaning it can be added to food products without needing approval.
-Silica is allowed to be added to food in the USA at up to 2% as permitted under 21 CFR 172.480.
+Silica is allowed to be added to food in the US at up to 2% as permitted under 21 CFR 172.480.
 In the EU, it can be in up to 5% concentrations.
 In 2018, a re-evaluation by the EFSA Panel on Food Additives and Nutrient Sources added to Food found no indications of toxicity even at the highest estimates of exposure level.

-Listed uses include: anticaking agent, defoaming agent, stabilizer, adsorbent, carrier, conditioning agent, chillproofing agent, filter aid, emulsifying agent, viscosity control agent, and anti-settling agent.
+Listed uses include: anticaking agent, defoaming agent, stabilizer, adsorbent, carrier, conditioning agent, chill proofing agent, filter aid, emulsifying agent, viscosity control agent, and anti-settling agent.
 Silica can be found commonly in foods including baked goods, spices and herbs, dairy products, cocoa products, and more.

 Water filtration

 Given the water adsorption properties of silica gel, it is used in domestic water filters.
-The surface structure of silica gel allows the adsorption of some minerals that are dissolved in the water, or "Ion-exchange" as it is marketed.
+The surface structure of silica gel allows the adsorption of some minerals that are dissolved in the water, or "ion exchange" as it is marketed.
 Due to the lack of regulations for domestic water filtration products, no studies validate the manufacturer claims regarding the effectiveness of the filtration system.

 Humidity indicator (color-changing silica gel)

 Silica gel may be doped with a moisture indicator that gradually changes its color when it transitions from the anhydrous (dry) state to the hydrated (wet) state.
 Common indicators are cobalt(II) chloride and methyl violet.
 Cobalt (II) chloride is deep blue when dry and pink when wet, but it is toxic and carcinogenic, and was reclassified by the European Union in July 2000 as a toxic material.
 Methyl violet may be formulated to change from orange to green, or orange to colorless.
 It also is toxic and potentially carcinogenic, but is safe enough to have medicinal uses.

-A more ecologically friendly indicator solution is ferric ammonium sulfate, which results in a color change from deep orange/amber when dry to colorless/white when saturated.
+Ferric and ferrous salts, sometimes combined with small amounts of sodium hydroxide, provide a better alternative.
+In particular, ferric sulfate and double salts like ammonium iron(III) sulfate (iron alum), ammonium iron(II) sulfate, and potassium iron(III) sulfate all result in a color change from amber/yellow when dry to colorless/white when saturated.

 Hazards

-Silica gel is non-toxic, non-flammable, and non-reactive and stable with ordinary usage.
+Silica gel is non-toxic, and non-reactive and stable with ordinary usage.
 It will react with hydrogen fluoride, fluorine, oxygen difluoride, chlorine trifluoride, strong acids, strong bases, and oxidizers.
 Silica gel is irritating to the respiratory tract and may cause irritation of the digestive tract.
 Dust from the beads may cause irritation to the skin and eyes, so precautions should be taken.
-Crystalline silica dust can cause silicosis, but synthetic amorphous silica gel is indurated so does not cause silicosis.
+Crystalline silica dust can cause silicosis, but synthetic amorphous silica gel is indurated, so it does not cause silicosis.
 Additional hazards may occur when doped with a humidity indicator.